drftpd-ng/drftpd/README.md

 # Online Help
-If you use IRC, connect to EFnet and join #drftpd-eu, #drftpd-develop.
+If you use IRC, connect to EFnet and join #drftpd.eu, #drftpd-develop.
 Alternatively use the forum (http://forum.drftpd.org/).